mpellouin/cau-compiler-parser/README.md

 This would imply some changes however since the enums would not contain the same terminal and non-terminals anymore.

 Creating a clearer view of the parse tree would globally improve this parser.

+## Final grade

+This project received a 10/10 counting for 10% of the final grade of the Compiler class.